rahulteja16/currency-exchange-info/README.md

 - User can select the `source` and `target` currency.
 - Conversion will be done on the fly once amount has been input in the `source`.
-- target`amount field is disabled always and it's value is calculated from`source` amount.
+- target`amount` field is disabled always and it's value is calculated from`source` amount.
-- User can change `amount`, `source`,`currency, `target` currency and the conversion will be re-calculated according to the new values.
+- User can change `amount`, `source`,`target`, target currency and the conversion will be re-calculated according to the new values.
 - Currencies can be swapped with button click - `source` becomes `target` and `target` becomes `source` and amount is recalculated accordingly.
 - Multiple instances of currency converter can be `created` and `deleted` and there is no dependency between each instance.
 - Currency convertion has been included upto `2` decimal points.